Can Tinted Glasses Help Migraine? | MyMigraineTeam

 Do They Really Work?

-According to some MyMigraineTeam members, tinted glasses have proved effective in reducing symptoms and preventing migraine attacks.
-“I got a pair that are photochromic, too.
-I love them!
-They definitely take the edge off,” wrote one member.
+For some MyMigraineTeam members with chronic migraine, tinted glasses have proved effective in reducing symptoms and preventing migraine attacks.
+One member shared that they acquired a pair of photochromic glasses, which have lenses that darken when exposed to light.
+“I love them!
+They definitely take the edge off,” they wrote.

-Not everyone with migraine finds success with tinted glasses, and some say it helps specific symptoms, but not all of them.
+Not everyone with chronic migraine finds success with a tinted pair of glasses, and some say it helps specific symptoms, but not all of them.
 “I can’t say yet they have reduced my migraines, but the indoor ones definitely help reduce eye fatigue if you are on a computer for long periods of time and work in an environment where there is nothing but fluorescent lights (which I do),” one member wrote.
-Another said, “The glasses helped relax my eyes and face muscles, too.”

 Another small, randomized controlled study from 2002 tried to copy the earlier study, but with adults.
-The results showed that study participants who had worn glasses with the optimal tint to reduce eye strain had a slightly lower frequency of headaches compared to the control tint (a slightly different color).
+The results showed that study participants who had worn glasses with the optimal tint to reduce eye strain had a slightly lower frequency of headaches compared to the control tint (a slightly different lens color).
 However, the sample size was too small, and the difference was too insignificant to determine the cause.

 Finally, another small trial in 2016 showed that both the control glasses and the optimally tinted lenses reduced the frequency and intensity of headaches — revealing that the shade of the lens was not as important as previously thought.